International aid reaches flood-ravaged Pakistan

 However, critics say Pakistan’s government has hardly any interest in building new dams and water reservoirs.

 The unprecedented monsoon season has affected all four of the country’s provinces.
 Floods have destroyed more than 150 bridges and numerous roads have been washed away, making rescue operations difficult.
+Authorities say they were using military planes, helicopters, trucks and boats to evacuate people from marooned people and deliver much-need aid to them.

+However, many survivors complain they were still waiting for help or they received too little assistance from the government after being displaced because of floods.
+Some people say they got tents but not food.
+Pakistan charities were also active in flood-hit areas, and the government says everyone should contribute to help flood victims.

 The government has deployed at least 6,500 soldiers to help civilian authorities in rescue and relief operations across the country.
-Prime Minister Shabaz Sharif on Monday was visiting various flood-damaged areas in the country’s northwest.

 Sharif has said the government would provide housing to all those who lost their homes.